Un-mixing Test-time Adaptation under Heterogeneous Data Streams

-Capturing such intrinsic heterogeneity under unlabeled, online conditions is particularly challenging, and effective adaptation in this setting remains an open problem.
-To tackle this, we propose shifting from coarse, homogeneous adaptation to a fine-grained strategy that explicitly disentangles heterogeneous shifts.
-Our approach leverages the frequency information to disentangle domain variations, which naturally separates data features across frequency bands: high-frequency components capture fine details like edges and textures, while low-frequency components represent global structures such as shape and illumination (Section~\ref{sec:high_freq_effect}).
-By decomposing inputs accordingly, we better characterize distributional variations and identify diverse shifts.
-Moreover, the Fourier transform operates directly on raw pixel-level inputs, which shields the method from performance degradation under large domain gaps, and also enhancing adaptability and deployment efficiency in real-world applications.
+To address this, we propose shifting from coarse, homogeneous / whole-batch adaptation to a fine-grained strategy that explicitly disentangles heterogeneous shifts.
+Our approach leverages the spectral information to disentangle domain variations, which naturally separates sample features across frequency bands: high-frequency components capture fine details like edges and textures, while low-frequency components represent global structures such as shape and illumination (see Section~\ref{sec:high_freq_effect}).
+By decomposing inputs accordingly, we are able to better characterize distributional variations and identify diverse shifts.
+Moreover, the Fourier transform operates directly on raw pixel-level inputs, independent of any pre-trained model, making it robust to large domain gaps and enhancing adaptability in real-world deployments.

-Building upon this insight, we introduce a framework, termed Frequency-based Decentralized Adaptation (FreDA).
-FreDA begins by partitioning incoming data in the Fourier domain, where high-frequency components are used to group samples with similar shift characteristics.
+Building upon this insight, we introduce Frequency-based Decentralized Adaptation (FreDA).
+FreDA begins by partitioning incoming data in the Fourier space, leveraging high-frequency components to group samples with similar domain characteristics.
 This transforms globally heterogeneous inputs into locally homogeneous subsets before any adaptation takes place.
-Based on these partitions, FreDA deploys multiple local models, each assigned to a specific subset.
-These models adapt independently to their respective data streams while periodically synchronize through parameter exchange.
-The aggregated parameters form a shared base model, which is then used to update the local models, ensuring coordinated adaptation across domains.
-This approach not only alleviates clustering errors via collaborative knowledge sharing but also allows local models to capture diverse distribution shifts.
-To further enhance robustness, we introduce a novel Fourier-based augmentation scheme that improves sample quality and strengthens adaptation to shift-specific characteristics.
+Multiple local models are then deployed, each assigned to a specific cluster, and adapt independently to their respective data streams while periodically uploading their parameters.
+These intermittent updates help build more stable model weights, reducing potential errors during clustering.
+To further enhance robustness, we introduce a Fourier-based augmentation scheme that improves sample quality and reinforces adaptation to shift-specific patterns.
 To summarize, the main contributions of this work are three-fold: